adamchairly/soundfeed/README.md

 ## About

 Soundfeed tracks your favorite Spotify artists and displays new releases in a clean, chronological feed.

+No login, account or any personal detail required.

 ## Features